sideeqhammed/sideeqhammed/README.md

 ## About Me 🚀

-I'm a passionate Software Engineer with experience in **[technologies you're proficient in]**.
+I'm a passionate Software Engineer learning at ALX Africa.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: **[new technologies or skills you're currently learning]**
+- 🌱 Currently learning: Web Development
-- 🔭 Working on: **[current projects or side-projects]**
+- 🔭 Working on: AirBnB clone project
-- 🌍 Languages: **[programming languages and human languages you speak]**
+- 🌍 Languages: HTML, CSS, JavaScript, Python
-- 📫 How to reach me: **[your email address or other contact information]**
+- 📫 How to reach me: https://x.com/sideeq_hammed
 - ⚡ Fun fact: **[a fun fact about yourself]**

 ## My Skills 🧠